Why the Oklahoma City Museum of Art is not ready for the major leagues

 Error in exhibit installation

-This is Leaf/Paddle/Petal, one of Nelson's innovative 1950s-era clocks.
+This is Leaf/Paddle/Petal, one of George Nelson's innovative 1950s-era clocks.
 He designed clocks so that the hour markings would be oriented in a familiar orientation: the 12 and 6 formed a vertical line and the 3 and 9 formed a horizontal line, as shown in the catalog entry above.

 Lesson: The museum, as the repository and archive of art and design for central Oklahoma, has an obligation to accurately portray designers' intents.
 The general public, scholars, researchers, and art historians need to be able to trust that the institution will exhibit artifacts correctly.